Nathanahell/manchester/README.md

 - **Does not require internet access**: your notes are embedded within the binary, thereforce no internet access or install is required after building the porject.
 Ideal for constrained environment.
 - **Ease of use**: Use a fuzzy searcher for easier command matching.
 Navigation is intuitive.

 This project was heavily inspired by OCD's [Arsenal](https://github.com/Orange-Cyberdefense/arsenal) tool.
-Shoutout to them !
+Do check them out :D

 ## The author's note